victorpostea/filmfinder/README.md

-# 🎬 FilmFinder - A Containerized Movie Database App
+# 🎬 FilmFinder - Movie Database App

 FilmFinder is a **Dockerized** movie database app that consists of:
 - **movie-backend** → A C++ backend using Crow and MySQL